 Arizona's H.B.
 2492, for example, requires the attorney general and county recorders to investigate certain applicants' citizenship status.
 The attorney general is required to prosecute non-citizen registered voters, and county recorders may be subject to criminal penalties if they fail to investigate as required.
-In Oklahoma, any time 10 or more people are registered at an address other than a property that could be expected to have multiple registered voters - such as nursing homes, apartment buildings, and military bases - the State Board of Elections must refer the registered voters to law enforcement for investigation and potential prosecution.
+In Oklahoma, any time 10 or more people are registered at an address other than a property that could be expected to have multiple registered voters - such as nursing homes, apartment buildings, and military bases - the State Board of Elections must refer the registrants to the relevant county board of elections.
+The county board must then refer the registered voters to law enforcement for investigation and potential prosecution.